 - On 21 April 2020 the Central Bank of Lebanon issued Basic Circular 151 concerning depositors who wish to withdraw amounts of cash from their "local" foreign currencies accounts as per the Platform Rate up to limits set by their bank.
-The limits set by the banks in Lebanon had monthly averages of USD 3,000 per bank account.
-The specific rate was USD 1 / LL 3,900 throughout the period from the issuance of the circular.
-During December 2021, it was increased to 1 USD/LL 8,000 and to 1 USD/LL 15,000 subsequent to year end. - On 10 May 2021, the Central Bank of Lebanon issued Basic Circular 157 setting the framework of exceptional measures for foreign-currency operations.
+The limits set by the banks in Lebanon had monthly averages of USD.3,000 per bank account.
+The "Platform Rate" was 1 USD / LL 3,900 throughout the period from the issuance of the circular.
+During December 2021, it was increased to 1 USD / LL 8,000. - On 10 May 2021, the Central Bank of Lebanon issued Basic Circular 157 setting the framework of exceptional measures for foreign-currency operations.
 Hence, banks operating in Lebanon must process customers' FX operations (buy and sell) related to their personal or commercial needs on the electronic platform "Sayrafa".
 Transactions with customers encompass purchase and sale of foreign currencies banknotes against LL, as well as operations from/to foreign currencies external accounts against LL.
 The Sayrafa corresponds to a floating system and the Sayrafa average rate and volume of foreign currency operations are published on the website of the Central Bank of Lebanon.
 Foreign currency operations were executed on the Sayrafa platform at the following exchange rates:

-2022 20)21
+2021 2020

-Rate as at 31 December Average rate for the year ended 31 December Rate as at 31 December Average rate for the year ended 31 December
+Rate as at 31 December Rate as at 31 December Average rate for the year ended 31 December

 LL LL LL LL

-US Dollar 38,000 26,146 22,700 16,700
+US Dollar 22,700 16,266 N/A N/A